-Highly anticipated and often delayed, the Nintendo 64 (N64) delivered cutting-edge 3D graphics and a truly innovative controller.
+Highly-anticipated and long-delayed, the Nintendo 64 (N64) delivered both cutting-edge 3D graphics and a truly innovative controller.
 The system's wildly-popular flagship title, Super Mario 64, showcased an unprecedented "go anywhere" style of exploration.
 The oversized N64 controller featured a revolutionary analog thumb-stick that made Mario walk or run based on how far the stick was pushed.
-While analog thumbsticks are standard on today's controllers, in 1996 it was revolutionary.
+Analog thumbsticks are standard on today's controllers but in 1996 it was revolutionary.
 The Nintendo 64 could also generate lush, high-resolution 3D environments with smoother textures than other systems.
-Initially priced at $199, the console was surprisingly affordable, and appeared to have a bright future ahead of it.
+Initially priced at $199, the console was surprisingly affordable and appeared to have a bright future.

-Console design: B. The Nintendo 64 has an understated design that suggests a flattened, gray car engine.
-On top of the unit resides a power button, reset button, cartridge slot, and covered expansion port.
-The expansion port was put to good use in 1999, with the release of an expansion pack that doubled the system's main memory from 4 MB to 8 MB.
+Console design: B. The Nintendo 64 has an understated design that suggests a gray car engine.
+The top of the unit houses a power button, reset button, cartridge slot, and covered expansion port.
+The expansion port was put to good use in 1999 with the release of an expansion pack that doubled the system's main memory from 4 MB to 8 MB, improving the resolution of many games.
 The front edge of the system boasts four controller ports along with the Nintendo 64 logo.
-A bulky power adapter actually plugs into the back of the unit, and protrudes out slightly.
+A bulky power adapter plugs into the back of the unit and protrudes slightly.

-Console durability: A. With its solid-state design and few moving parts, the N64 is an extremely durable machine.
-In fact, I've never heard of the system breaking down or malfunctioning for any reason.
+Console durability: A-.
+With its solid-state design and few moving parts, the N64 is a durable machine.
+Only the power pack needs to be replaced on rare occasion.

-Media: D. Although Nintendo had built their success on the strength of cartridges, their loyalty to the format was shortsighted.
+Media: D. Nintendo's loyalty to the cartridge format was shortsighted.
 With games growing ever larger in size and complexity, combined with the high cost of computer chips, the cartridge was no longer practical.
-Nintendo also failed to take proper advantage of the benefits of cartridges.
-Although cartridge games should load instantly, gamers were forced to page through endless "intro" screens which displayed logos of the publisher, developer, producer, caterer, etc. Heck, you might as well be sitting through a Playstation load screen!
-Some developers were forced to use compression techniques to squeeze their games into cartridges, resulting in actual (albeit brief) load times for certain games.
+The benefits of cartridges were increasingly becoming less evident as gamers were forced to page through endless "intro" screens which displayed logos of the publisher, developer, producer, caterer, etc. On top of that, some games employed compression techniques to squeeze their games into cartridges, resulting in unwanted load times.
 While certainly durable, the rounded gray design of the cartridges was boring, and the lack of labels on the top edge made them difficult to store.

 Packaging: D. Clearly Nintendo didn't put much thought into the packaging of Nintendo 64 games.
 They were sold in the same style of cheap cardboard boxes as the Super Nintendo, except with a green and purple color scheme.
 I especially hate how the lid flap tucks into the same area where the manual resides, making it easy to inadvertently tear or crumple it while simply closing the box.

-Games: B. The Nintendo 64 library was limited compared to the Playstation, but it compensated for the lack quantity with quality.
+Library: B. The Nintendo 64 library was limited compared to the Playstation, but it compensated for the lack quantity with quality.
 Titles like Wave Race 64, Zelda: Ocarina of Time, Goldeneye 007, Perfect Dark, Mario Kart 64, Donkey Kong 64, 1080 Snowboarding, Banjo Kazooie, and Diddy Kong Racing offered a level of gameplay unequalled on other systems.
 Mario Party and Super Smash Brothers even pioneered entirely new genres with their innovative gameplay.
-Still, some popular genres were poorly represented on the system, namely traditional RPGs and one-on-one fighters.
+Still, some popular genres were poorly represented on the system, namely traditional RPGs, survival horror, and fighting games.

-Collectability: C+.
-Nintendo 64 games were expensive in their time, and they still are.
-Although the console itself is cheap and easy to acquire, the better games tend to be costly.
-It's especially difficult to locate complete versions, thanks to the cheap throwaway boxes the games were originally sold in.
+Collectability: C. Nintendo 64 games were expensive in their time, and they still are.
+Although the console itself is cheap and easy to acquire, it's difficult to locate complete versions of games.
 Still, the system has enough must-have titles to attract collectors and Nintendo fans.